-In Adobe Connect 9.4, you can have meetings with Concurrent User Model that also have Concurrent Users Per Meeting limit.
+You can have meetings with Concurrent User Model that also have Concurrent Users Per Meeting limit.

 If your organization uses the Named Organizer model, Adobe Connect specifies a maximum room capacity.
 This value is displayed in the Concurrent Users Per Meeting field.
 The Meeting Peak Concurrent Users field is irrelevant when using the named organizer model.
 The reason is that Adobe Connect limits the number of organizers using the Concurrent Users Per Meeting field.
 The number is typically set to 100 users.